 In a democracy, people have the right to criticize any policy in the government.

 The fundamental rights include the right to change the government as well as to oppose it.
-These are the features of representative democracy.
+These are the features of democracy.

 13) Basic Rights